'Our little hearts are breaking': Māngere Bridge preschool shocked after slide, climbing wall stolen

 This morning as staff at Small Kauri Early Childhood Education Centre in Māngere Bridge went outside to prepare the play area they noticed half of it was missing.

-A 3m-long green slide had been ripped out of the ground, and a climbing wall, two picnic tables and other play equipment was missing.
+A 3m-long green slide had been ripped out of the ground, and a climbing wall, two picnic tables and other play equipment is missing.

-Somebody had even lifted the cover of the sandpit to allow their dog to defecate in it.

 "It's a sad day, our little hearts are breaking," teacher Krista Scelly said.